 The Dsco Data Mapper tool is a great option for suppliers who have their own CSV or TAB delimited files that they work with.
 The Dsco Data Mapper tool walks you through the process of mapping your data to the Dsco specifications so that you don’t have to build a custom file on your end.
 Once the mapping has been completed, you can upload your file through the Dsco portal or you can configure an automated job to use the mapping.

 Creating a data map

 Follow the instructions below to set up a data map using the Dsco Data Mapper tool (the example below uses an inventory example, but it is the same process for all objects):

-Step 2: Select the grey and white CREATE MAP button towards the top righthand corner of the screen.
+Step 2: Click the CREATE MAP button towards the top righthand corner of the screen.

 Step 3: On step 1 of 3 within the Create Map wizard:

 1. Enter a name for this mapping in the Map Name box so you can easily refer to it later.